mjosaarinen/pqcbench/README.md

 the NTL library.

 Performance testing is a useful feature, but not the primary function of this testing suite.
-The idea is to enable researchers to perform automated testing of other properties across *all* candidates with reasonable ease.
+The idea is to enable researchers to perform automated testing of algorithm properties across *all* candidates with reasonable ease.
 Properties such as time variance, statistical properties of ciphertext, decryption failure rate, and non-malleability of ciphertext are of particular interest.
-Currently provided scripts just benchmark the candidates, but this is easily modifiable.
+Currently provided scripts just time the candidates, but this is easily extensible at a single point (`src/kem_test.c`).

 I did similar work on the CAESAR AEAD candidates, published in [The BRUTUS Automatic Cryptanalytic Framework](http://dx.doi.org/10.1007/s13389-015-0114-1) (J. Cryptographic Engineering, Vol. 6, No. 1, pp 75-82.
 Springer 2016.)